-The project site primarily consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances.
-The project site has been subject to on-historic agricultural activities and going disking activities.
-These disturbances have eliminated the natural plant communities that historically occurred within the immediate vicinity of the project site.
+The eastern portion of the project site primarily consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances associated with historic agricultural activities and routine disking activities.
+Four (4) residential developments are located on the western boundary of the project site.
+Historic aerials show these activities have been ongoing since at least 1966, with grading for the residential developments occurring as early as 1978.
+These disturbances have eliminated the natural plant communities that historically occurred on the project site.
 Refer to Attachment A, Site Photographs, for representative site photographs.
 No native plant communities will be impacted from implementation of the proposed project.